-15.1 Subject to the requirements of the Privacy Act 1988 (Cth) the Parties agree to give the other Party access to or copies of any documents or records reasonably required to enable a matter to be investigated, substantiated or verified.
+15.1 Subject to the requirements of the Privacy and Personal Information Protection Act 1998 (NSW) and the Privacy Act 1988 (Cth) the Parties agree to give the other Party access to or copies of any documents or records reasonably required to enable a matter to be investigated, substantiated or verified.
 The Parties also agree that any notice given seeking access to any documents or records must be practicable and reasonable in all the circumstances.